samsquire/mazzle/docs/index.md

 # parallel execution

-`devops-pipeline` knows what parts of your environment infrastructure can run together in paralell (concurrently and in parallel) due to the graphs defining data flow.
+`devops-pipeline` knows what parts of your environment infrastructure can run together in concurrently and in parallel due to the graphs defining data flow.

 ![pipeline-running](parallel-components.png)